 It all began in 2015 when Pete Carey, then TMNA vice president and general manager of the San Francisco Region, and Justin Leach, public relations manager of TFS Corporate Communications, devised a plan to lend 50 Toyota vehicles to AIDS/LifeCycle medical, media, safety and support teams through the entire week.
 The following year, Ryan Hines, now senior analyst in TFS corporate communications, was contracted to manage the logistics of Toyota’s sponsorship in 2016.

 “I was so incredibly moved by the community that I decided to sign up on my own as a cyclist for 2017,” said Ryan Hines, captain of this year’s Toyota team.
 “There was no Team Toyota at the time.
 When I started at the new Toyota headquarters in fall 2017, I wanted to grow our sponsorship – including inviting Toyota colleagues and friends to join me.
-My manager Justin and the entire team supported this endeavor, and Remarketing was once again on board — this time determine to step up the number of vehicles loaned.”
+My manager Justin and the entire team supported this endeavor, and Remarketing was once again on board — this time determined to step up the number of vehicles loaned.”

 Team Toyota was made up of team members from across the organization including Gus Camacho, senior manager, Operations & Management Development Division, TEMA; Inia Franklin, Dealer Credit financial analyst, TFS; Juan Gomez, sales consultant, Frontier Toyota; Stephen Hughes, planning administrator, TRI; Emma Seidler, marketing design analyst, TFS; Wendy Walker, remediation and incident response consultant, TMNA; Dillon Stroope from Toyota’s advertising partner Saatchi & Saatchi; and friend Rob Bult.